How To Improve Your Food Photography Composition

 1. Shoot Tethered

-Reviewing images on the back of your camera is fine (I did this at first too), but the screen is so small, it’s easy to miss things you might want to correct before you get to the editing stage.
-When you can see your image on a larger screen, you can make adjustments as you go.
-Tethering is a little more setup in the beginning, but will save you hours on set and in editing.
+Reviewing images on the back of your camera is fine (I did this at first too), but the screen is so small, it’s easy to miss things you might want to fix.
+When you can see your image on a larger screen, you can make adjustments as you go and move things around to experiment with different arrangements.

 TETHER CABLE